melbourne2991/node-react-babel-stack/README.md

 ## Running dev server
 !!
 Probably a better way to handle this but havem't had time to figure it out yet, pull requests welcome.

-1. Run `npm frontend-dev-build`, this should copy index.html and other static files to the dist folder where the node server will be looking for static assets.
+1. Run `npm frontend-dev-build`, this will copy index.html to the dist folder for express to mount.

 2. Run `npm frontend-dev-server`